The USDA's safety recommendations against canning pumpkin butter and other pumpkin purees at home.

 The next questions asked are:

-Sigh.
-You're just not listening, are you?
-How much would be the right amount to add?
-How long would you process it?
-In a water bath or pressure canner?
-What pressure?
-Do you have a lab with an autoclave, incubator and a high quality optical or scanning electron microscope so you can culture it and test for pathogens, and repeat the test a statically relevant number of times to ensure safe reproducibility?
-Not to mention that adding lemon juice (or vinegar) would not overcome the density/heat penetration issue?
+Again, without scientific lab data, you would not know how much would be the right amount to add; how long to process it, or even whether to use a water bath or pressure canner.
+Or in a Pressure Canner, what would be a safe pressure.
+You would need a lab with an autoclave, incubator and a high quality optical or scanning electron microscope so you can culture it and test for pathogens, and repeat the test a statically relevant number of times to ensure safe reproducibility.

-What's that?
-You were planning to just give it to your friends and family and see if it made them sick?
-Great.
-Just great.
-Did you also forget that botulism is odorless, tasteless and leaves no visible signs of contamination?
+So if you were planning to just give it to your friends and family, remember botulism is odorless, tasteless and leaves no visible signs of contamination, and can be fatal.

 The USDA and major universities say they have not yet find a set of home canning conditions that produce a reliably safe pumpkin puree or pumpkin butter.
 There may be a way to safely do it, but in their tests, they still find active botulism spores.